Fun proofs

 For each N, define

-TN ≔ ℕ ∖ ∪p≤N(pℕ ∖ p)
+TN ≔ ℕ ∖ ∪p≤N (pℕ ∖ p)

 Clearly P ⊆ TN for each N.

-But d(pℕ ∖ p) = 1/p, so by the inclusion-exclusion principle,
+But d(pℕ ∖ p) = 1/p, so by inclusion-exclusion,

-d(TN) = ∏p≤N(1-1/p) → 1/ζ(1) = 0
+d(TN) = ∏p≤N (1-1/p) → 1/ζ(1) = 0

 as N → ∞.